mindrevolution/Value-Duplicator-for-Umbraco/README.md

 [Here's a short screencast](http://www.screenr.com/pRhH) to get you started.

 ##Download: Ready to use as an Umbraco Package
-You can download Value Duplicator as a package from the Umbraco Package Repository.
+You can [download](http://our.umbraco.org/projects/backoffice-extensions/value-duplicator "Download the Package") Value Duplicator as a ready to use Umbraco package and plug it into your site easily.
+The package installer only adds a dashboard item to the "Settings" section, so the risk of wrecking your CMS installation extremely low.

 ##Licence
 Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html), which allows open source as well as commercial use.